 Though the free version of Calcbot should be enough for most users, the paid version also has things like a conversion feature that works similar to PCalc’s system, as well as a history feature for people who want a calculator with history tape feature.

 4. Uno Calc

-While Calcbot hides the history feature behind the full version, if that’s something you really want in the free version of an app, you should check out Uno Calc.
+While Calcbot hides the history feature behind the full, paid version, if that’s something you really want in the free version of an app, you should check out Uno Calc.
 This app brings the history feature right beside the main calculator screen making it easy to keep track of your calculations.
 This can come in especially handy when performing complex calculations on math problems and such.

 Plus, you get multiple calculators in one here.
 There’s the standard calculator obviously, but you can also switch to the scientific calculator and the programmer calculators.
 Also, Uno Calc can perform unit conversions, so you’re pretty much covered on all fronts.